IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

 It may be important to describe additional structure within an object, such as newspaper articles that span pages, the range of non-content-bearing pages at the beginning of a work, or chapters within a book.
-These are described using ranges in a similar manner to sequences, and similarly _MAY_ have URIs but this is not required.
+These are described using ranges in a similar manner to sequences.
+Ranges _MUST_ have URIs and they _SHOULD_ be http[s] URIs.
 The intent of adding a range to the manifest is to allow the client to display a structured hierarchy to enable the user to navigate within the object without merely stepping through the current sequence.
 The rationale for separating ranges from sequences is that there is likely to be overlap between different ranges, such as the physical structure of a book compared to the textual structure of the work.
 An example would be a newspaper with articles that are continued in different sections, or simply a section that starts half way through a page.

-A range _MUST_ include one or more canvases or, different to sequences, parts of canvases with one exception.
+A range will typically include one or more canvases or, different to sequences, parts of canvases.
 The part must be rectangular, and is given using the `xywh=` fragment approach.
 This allows for selecting, for example, the areas within two newspaper pages where an article is located.
 As the information about the canvas is already in the sequence, it _MUST_ not be repeated.
 In order to present a table of the different ranges to allow a user to select one, every range _MUST_ have a label and the top most range in the table _SHOULD_ have a `viewingHint` with the value "top".
 A range that is the top of a hierarchy does not need to list all of the canvases in the sequence, and _SHOULD_ only give the list of ranges below it.
 Ranges _MAY_ also have any of the other properties defined in this specification, including the `startCanvas` relationship to the first canvas within the range to start with, if it is not the first listed in `canvases`.

 Ranges _MAY_ include other ranges.
 This is done in a `ranges` property within the range.
 The values within the ranges list _MUST_ be strings giving the URIs of ranges in the list in the manifest.